lukeify/notes/PiHole on UniFi OS 3.md

     ![PiHole VLAN configuration](./images/pihole-vlan.png)

 2. Configure your primary WAN such that its primary DNS Server is set to the IP address of your PiHole instance (as mentioned before, `192.168.2.2`).
-    PiHole will then forward DNS requests it determines should be allowed to cloudflare.
+    PiHole will then forward DNS requests it determines should be allowed to CloudFlare.
-    Note that specifying a "secondary" DNS server within the Unifi OS configuration here _will not_ act as a "fallback" server as one might assume, but rather DNS lookups will be distributed _amongst_ these servers.
+    Note that specifying a "secondary" DNS server within the UniFi OS configuration here _will not_ act as a "fallback" server as one might assume, but rather DNS lookups will be distributed _amongst_ these servers.
     This defeats the blocking nature of PiHole and thus this field should be left blank.

     ![WAN DNS configuration](./images/dns-configuration-in-wan.png)